• Skip to main content

 Ailsa Carter is a London-based Senior Associate Professional Support Lawyer in Gowling WLG's Intellectual Property team.

-Filed Under: The Unified Patents Court in Europe Tagged With: Patents, Unitary patent, UPC
+Filed Under: The Unified Patents Court Tagged With: Patents, Unitary patent, UPC

 Views expressed in this blog do not necessarily reflect those of Gowling WLG.